 If you prefer certain name-brand eyewear or want variety, Eyeconic offers more choice than most online eyewear retailers.
 In fact, Eyeconic carries nearly 50 brands for adults and kids, including Cole Haan, Columbia, Jones New York, Kate Spade, Oakley, and Saint Laurent.

 Frames start at around $120 unless you find a sale.
 This price includes single-vision lenses with scratch-resistant coating and UV protection.
 Progressive lenses add approximately $60 to $70 to the price, depending on your frames.
-Unfortunately, prescription sunglasses don’t include free prescription lenses, and the cheapest pair of single-vision-lens sunglasses starts at $168.
+Unfortunately, prescription sunglasses don’t include free prescription lenses, and the cheapest pair of single-vision-lens sunglasses starts at around $170.

 - 10% off your first order after signing up for Eyeconic’s newsletter

 - 10% off for students, teachers, military members, first responders, and seniors

 - Free frame adjustment at participating in-network doctors